BRIEF SUMMARY AND INTRODUCTION: Until just a few

 Revenue Service has taken a very lenient position in Rev. Proc.

-2002-69, stating that the IRS will accept whatever choice the couple
+2002-69, stating that the IRS will accept whatever choice the

-most states with income taxes follow the federal tax treatment
+since most states with income taxes follow the federal tax treatment

 of LLCs, generally.
 (The nine community property states are